ToC2ME/ToC2ME/README.md

 <h2> Contact </h2>

-<p> Questions regarding the catalogue, the download of data and/or previous work utilizing the ToC2ME datasets can be directed to toc2me@ucalgary.ca. </p>
+<p> Questions regarding the catalogue, the download of data and/or previous work utilizing the ToC2ME datasets can be directed to <a href="mailto:toc2me@ucalgary.ca">toc2me@ucalgary.ca</a>. </p>

 <p> Github site maintained by the University of Calgary. </p>